 High Velocity Units

-Keeping your home cool and comfortable during the summer months is a major priority, and one of the most effective ways to do that is with high velocity air conditioning in Firestone.
+Keeping your home cool and comfortable during the summer months is a major priority, and one of the most effective ways to do that is with high velocity air conditioning in Broomfield.
 If your home doesn’t have a traditional ductwork system, or if you’re interested in foregoing central air conditioning, then high velocity air conditioning systems are your best option.
 High velocity air conditioners utilize very small, flexible ducts that deliver cooled air where and when you need it in your home.

-At Carbon Valley Heating & Air, our professional Firestone air conditioning services team is dedicated to helping our clients keep their home’s as comfortable as possible, and our high velocity air conditioning system installation, maintenance, and repair services will help you ensure that every part of your home is cool and comfortable.
+At Carbon Valley Heating & Air, our professional Broomfield air conditioning services team is dedicated to helping our clients keep their home’s as comfortable as possible, and our high velocity air conditioning system installation, maintenance, and repair services will help you ensure that every part of your home is cool and comfortable.
 We can help you decide whether a high velocity system is the right choice for your home, and we can help you keep that system as effective and efficient as possible at all times.

-Give us a call today to ask any questions you have about our high velocity air conditioning systems in Firestone, or to schedule your appointment for service, and we’ll be looking forward to assisting you.
+Give us a call today to ask any questions you have about our high velocity air conditioning systems in Broomfield, or to schedule your appointment for service, and we’ll be looking forward to assisting you.

 High velocity air conditioning units are most frequently used as retrofit system in larger and older homes.
 These homes are often built without any way to connect conventional air duct systems, but homeowners still need to be able to efficiently cool their entire home, and individual window units can be ineffective and inefficient.
-There are other options for these types of homes, including mini-split systems, so be sure to talk with our Firestone air conditioning company about the best options for your home.
+There are other options for these types of homes, including mini-split systems, so be sure to talk with our Broomfield air conditioning company about the best options for your home.

 How High Velocity Air Conditioning Systems Work